wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/install.markdown

 ```

-And here you have ordisrespector on your node.
+And there you go, you now have ordisrespector on your node.

 ## Mynode steps

 1. Connect to your mynode
-1. go to settings
+2. Go to settings
-1. Click on `Show upgrade logs`
+3. Click on `Show upgrade logs`
-1. go down to custom bitcoin version
+4. Go down to custom bitcoin version
-1. selection ordisrespector with the desired version
+5. Selection ordisrespector with the desired version
-1. click on install
+6. Click on install

-And here you have ordisrespector on your node.
+And there you go, you now have ordisrespector on your node.